sednabcn/ai-llm-blog/_tutorials/setup/python-setup.md

   <span>{{ tutorial.name }}</span>
 </div>

-# Python Setup Tutorial
+# Python Setup

-This tutorial will guide you through setting up Python for your AI and machine learning projects, ensuring you have the right configuration for developing LLM applications.
+This comprehensive guide will walk you through creating the optimal development environment for working with AI and Large Language Models (LLMs).

 ## Prerequisites

-Before you begin, make sure you have:
+Before you begin, ensure you have:

+- A computer with at least 8GB RAM (16GB+ recommended)
-- Administrative access to your computer
+- Administrator/sudo access to your system
+- Basic familiarity with command line interfaces
 - At least 5GB of free disk space
 - A reliable internet connection

-## Step 1: Download Python
+## Installing Python

-The first step is to download the appropriate Python version for your operating system.
+LLM development typically requires Python 3.8 or newer.

 ```bash
 # For Ubuntu/Debian